Sanglorian/orcus/Orcus Classes and Powers - current.md

 > *No emotions.
 No investments.
 No hesitation.*
 > **Daily** **Utility** **12** (**Swift Action**) ● **Martial**
 > **Self**
-> **Effect** Until the end of the encounter, when you are granted a basic attack outside of your turn (from an opportunity action, ally power, etc.), you can make two basic attacks.
-You must use a one-handed weapon for these attacks.
+> **Effect** Until the end of the encounter, when you are granted a basic attack outside of your turn (from an opportunity action, ally power, etc.), you do additional damage equal to your Dexterity modifier +2 if you hit.
+>  *Level 21:* You do additional damage equal to your Dexterity modifier +5 if you hit.

 > #### Like a Ghost
 >
-> *You strike.
-Your enemy is sure of your position, but they assume wrong.*
+> *You move like the wind and strike like lightning.*
 > **Daily** **Attack** **20** (**Standard Action**) ● **Martial, Weapon**
 > **Melee or Ranged** weapon, one creature granting you combat advantage
 > **Attack** Strength or Dexterity (your choice) vs AC